pixelsdb/pixels-presto/README.md

 Pixels integration (connector & event listener) is currently compatible with Presto 0.215.
 Other Presto versions that are compatible with the Connector SPI in Presto 0.215 should also work well with Pixels.

+## Build

+This project can be opened as a maven project in Intellij and built using maven.

+However, [Pixels](https://github.com/pixelsdb/pixels) is the parent of this project, therefore use `mvn install` to install Pixels modules into your local maven repository, before building this project.

 ## Use Pixels in Presto

 Ensure that Pixels and other prerequisites are installed following the instructions